GESS-research-group/pyshbundle/paper_joss.md

     affiliation: "1,2"
   - name: Vivek Kumar Yadav
     orcid: 0009-0000-7156-4450
+    corresponding: true # (This is how to denote the corresponding author)
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 1
   - name: Tsungrojungla Walling